boscacci/Predicting-Automotive-Death-Rates-by-County/README.md

 # Predicting Automotive Death Rates by County
-An initial stab at multiple linear regression in Python, by Robert Boscacci and Andrew Sproul.
+An initial stab at multiple linear regression in Python, by Robert Boscacci and Andrew Sproul

 ### Which attributes, of US counties, correlate with their annual motor vehicle death rates?